 As the Rose Room was completed, restoration moved to the Blue Room, the bedroom of the Körner’s son, Jule Gilmer Körner, Jr. A donation to restore the Blue Room was made by Jule Gilmer Körner, IV and his wife Connie Körner.
 This bedroom is located just across the hall from the Rose Room and is very similar in size and shape.
 It was also customized by Jule Körner for his only son and namesake, Jule Gilmer Körner, Jr., who went by “Gilmer.”
 In this room, you’ll notice the preserved ceiling mural of a violin, specifically designed for Gilmer who played this instrument.

-In 2015 – 2016, restoration work continued to the Main Kitchen, restored in honor of Mary P. Cook by Wolfe & Associates.
-Work is now underway on the Sitting Room, just off of the Master Bedroom, in 2017.
+In 2015 – 2016, restoration work continued to the Main Kitchen, restored in honor of Mary P. Cook by Wolfe & Associates, and then continued into the Sitting Room, just off of the Master Bedroom, in 2017.
 The Sitting Room, later renamed the Private Dressing Room, was restored in honor of John & Bobbie Wolfe by David & Patty Peeler.
 2017 also brought about the largest restoration to date, with the restoration of Cupid’s Park Theatre located on the very top floor of Körner’s Folly.
 The theatre restoration was done in honor of it’s 120 anniversary, believed to be the first private little theatre, added to the house in 1897.

 It is not everyday that a historic house museum is able to undergo such a significant, long overdue restoration.
 If you would like to help us restore the house attend an event, take a tour, consider becoming a member of the Körner’s Folly Foundation, or make a tax-deductible donation.
 Contributions to interior restoration can be made online through our donation page.